agnesolin/stickleback-wave/README.md

-# Code for "Spatial connectivity increases ecosystem resilience towards an ongoing regime shift"
+# Code for "Predation and spatial connectivity interact to shape ecosystem resilience to an ongoing regime shift"

 date: 24-01-08